laninsky/possums/mitogenomes/README.md

 ```
 The log files were then checked again in Tracer to ensure adequate ESS values (all >200 except run1 bPopSizes.1 = 162.3, however converged on estimate of run2 so proceeded) and convergence between runs.
 Based on Tracer, the "usual" burn-in of 10% looked appropriate.
 Following this, TreeAnnotator was used to create a consensus tree for each run (Maximum clade credibility tree, Common Ancestor heights), removing the first 10% as burn-in.

 The tree topology was then compared for each run.
-Following confirmation there were no highly supported differences, the two runs were combined, this tree was annotated, and was used as the representative Bayesian tree for this analysis.
+Following confirmation there were no highly supported differences, the two runs were combined, checked for adequate ESS values, and then a combined consensus tree was created and used as the representative Bayesian tree for this analysis.